 Sudowrite cons:

-• It's still an AI text generator, so it can produce nonsensical metaphors, clichĂ©d plots, incoherent action, and has a short memory for details
+It's still an AI text generator, so it can produce nonsensical metaphors, clichéd plots, and incoherent action

 When I saw Sudowrite's marketing copy, I didn't think for a second it would make it onto this list.
 Then I tried it and…I kind of love it.
 Sudowrite is a totally different tool than all the others on this list because it's aimed at fiction writers.
 And with that, comes a lot of controversy.
 Sudowrite has been called "an insult to writers everywhere" and has been generally dismissed as a tool for hacks by a lot of Very Online writers.
 And while it's true that it's nowhere close to replacing a human author, it's fun, functional, and can genuinely help with writing a work of fiction.